GoogleCloudPlatform/cloud-foundation-fabric/blueprints/cloud-operations/workload-identity-federation/README.md

 Workload identity federation enables applications running outside of Google Cloud to replace long-lived service account keys with short-lived access tokens.
 This is achieved by configuring Google Cloud to trust an external identity provider, so applications can use the credentials issued by the external identity provider to impersonate a service account.

-This example shows how to set up everything, both in Azure and Google Cloud, so a workload in Azure can access Google Cloud resources without a service account key.
+This blueprint shows how to set up everything, both in Azure and Google Cloud, so a workload in Azure can access Google Cloud resources without a service account key.
 This will be possible by configuring workload identity federation to trust access tokens generated for a specific application in an Azure Active Directory (AAD) tenant.

 The following diagram illustrates how the VM will get a short-lived access token and use it to access a resource: